 Art Market Gallery at 422 S. Gay: This is an artists’ cooperative gallery that you might check out.

-Union Street is an attractive small street with hotel, shopping and dining options.
+Union Avenue is an attractive small street with hotel, shopping and dining options.
 The highlight is the Union Avenue Book Store at 517 Union Ave.

 Knoxville Museum of Art: